swainsoumyaranjan/chatwave/README.md

    ```

 4. Configure the database:
-   - For MongoDB, update the `config.js` file with your MongoDB URI.

    - For MySQL, provide your database credentials in the `config.js` file.

 5. Start the development server: